THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 RE-BRANDING FUZZRITES, the GUILD FOXEY LADY and the ELECTRO-HARMONIX AXIS

-Fuzz tone guitar was hot at this time, and the market for fuzz pedals was growing rapidly!
-The first Rock and Roll fuzz tones came in 1962 from the Ventures in America on the song 2000 Pound Bee, using a hand made fuzz pedal, and Gibson was the first to the market with a production fuzz pedal shortly after that in 1962, the Maestro Fuzz-Tone (FZ-1).
-It wasn't until the 1964 that Dave Davies of the Kinks popularized fuzz tone in the U.K. with You Really Got Me.
-In the U.K. Gary Hurst had designed the Tone Bender fuzz pedal (Mark I) in 1965 to compete with the Gibson Maestro, and it was featured on the Beatles' Rubber Soul album the same year.
-The Tone Bender was based on the Maestro circuit, and was being produced by Sola Sound in London.
+Fuzz tone guitar was a hot commodity at this time, and the market for fuzz pedals was growing rapidly!
+The first Rock and Roll fuzz tones came out of America in 1962 on the Ventures song 2000 Pound Bee, using a hand made Red Rhodes fuzz pedal, and Gibson was the first to the market with a production fuzz pedal shortly after that in 1962, the Maestro Fuzz-Tone (FZ-1).
+It wasn't until the 1964 that Dave Davies of the Kinks popularized fuzz tone in the United Kingdom with You Really Got Me.
+In 1965 Gary Hurst reworked the Maestro Fuzz-Tone into the Tone Bender fuzz pedal (Mark I), and it was featured on the Beatles' Rubber Soul album the same year.
+The Tone Bender was being produced by Sola Sound in London, and sparked the UK's entry into the fuzz pedal market.
 Sola later made a Mark II version for Vox, and yet another version for Marshall called the Supa Fuzz.
-Vox also had another version of the Tone Bender made in Italy at this time.
-In the US Mosrite, a guitar company, had the FUZZ-rite pedal on the market in 1966.
-Mosrite also made another version for Guild around 1967, called the Foxey Lady fuzz.
-Also in 1966, Arbiter Electronics Ltd. had the Fuzz Face pedal on the market in the U.K. Jimi Hendrix was the poster boy for this pedal, making it hugely popular.
+In America the guitar company Mosrite brought the Ed Sanner designed FUZZ-rite pedal to the market in 1966.
+Mosrite also repackaged the same pedal for Guild around 1967, called the Foxey Lady fuzz.
+Also in 1966, Vox made their own version of the Tone Bender in Italy and Arbiter Electronics Ltd. in the U.K. copied a Tone Bender circuit for their Fuzz Face pedal.
+Jimi Hendrix was the poster boy for this pedal, making it hugely popular.
 Other popular fuzz users were Eric Clapton, Jeff Beck, Pete Townshend, and Jimmy Page (See the fuzz pedal timeline here for a detailed list of all the fuzz pedals on the market at this time).

 Utilizing his electrical engineering skills, Mike Matthews worked on several unique but unsuccessful inventions on the side during this time at IBM.
-His big break came when he was given a contract to make a new version of the Guild two-transistor fuzz pedal called the Foxey Lady.
+His big break came when he was given a contract to take over production of the Guild two-transistor fuzz pedal called the Foxey Lady.
 Guild, based in Rhode Island at the time, was primarily a large guitar maker but they also had other related products made under their brand name.
-It was Guild founder Al Drunge's idea to name the pedal the Foxey Lady, capitalizing on the popularity of Jimi Hendrix's fuzz tone, which had become hugely popular since the release of Are You Experienced in 1967.
-Mosrite, another guitar company, had already been making the Foxey Lady pedals for Guild.
-That version of the Foxey Lady was actually the same fuzz pedal as Mosrite's own FUZZrite pedal, designed by Ed Sanner.
+It was Guild founder Al Drunge's idea to name their fuzz pedal the Foxey Lady, capitalizing on the popularity of Jimi Hendrix's fuzz tone, which had become hugely popular since the release of Are You Experienced in 1967.
+Mosrite, another guitar company, had previously been making the Foxey Lady pedals for Guild.
+That version of the Foxey Lady was actually the same fuzz pedal as Mosrite's own FUZZ-rite pedal, with a Germanium transistor circuit designed by Ed Sanner.
 It was simply re-branded and re-boxed for Guild.
-Mosrite made a small quantity of these until they went bankrupt, then at a NAMM show around 1967 Guild contracted Mike Matthews to take over production and produce a new version.
+Mosrite made a small quantity of these until they went bankrupt, then at a NAMM show around 1967 Guild contracted Mike Matthews to take over production.

-Shown above - The Electro-Harmonix made version of the Foxey Lady from 1968, and the Electro-Harmonix made Axis fuzz pedal, a rebranding of the Foxey Lady.
-The circuit was designed by New York audio repairman Bill Berko (19??-2010)
+Shown above - The Electro-Harmonix made version of the Guild Foxey Lady from 1968, and the Electro-Harmonix made Axis fuzz pedal, a rebranding of the Foxey Lady.
+The circuit was a modified version of the Mosrite Fuzz-rite.

 1969-1973 (Pots date as early as 1966 and typically as late as 1972, though some have been seen dated 1973)